HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 There are many cases where visitors to your site may not be able see it perfectly.
 Visitors may be colorblind and unable to distinguish between the font and background color ([1 in every 12 men and 1 in 200 women](https://web.archive.org/web/20180304115406/http://www.allpsych.uni-giessen.de/karl/colbook/sharpe.pdf) of European descent).
 Perhaps they’re simply reading while the sun is out and creating tons of glare on their screen—significantly impairing their vision.
 Or maybe they’ve just grown older and their eyes can't distinguish colors as well as they used to.

-In order to make sure your website is readible under these conditions, making sure your text has sufficient color contrast with its background is crtical.
+In order to make sure your website is readable under these conditions, making sure your text has sufficient color contrast with its background is critical.

 <figure markdown>
   ![Figure 1.
 Four colored boxes of orange and gray shades with white text overlayed inside creating two columns.
 The left column says Too lightly colored and has the orange background color written as #FCA469.
 The right column says Recommended and the orange background color is written as #F56905.
 The top box in each column has an orange background with white text #FFFFFF and the bottom box has a gray background with white text #FFFFFF.
 The grey background shows the orange color in grayscale.
 Courtesy of LookZook.](/static/images/2019/09_Accessibility/example-of-good-and-bad-color-contrast-lookzook.png)
   <figcaption>Figure 1.
 Example of what text with insufficient color contrast looks like.
 Courtesy of LookZook</figcaption>
 </figure>

-So how well did the sites we analyzed do?
 Only 22.04% of sites gave all of their text sufficient color contrast.
 Or in other words: 4 out of every 5 sites have text which easily blends into the background, making it unreadable.

-Analyzing text having an image as its background was not possible during this analysis, so all instances we found of this were automatically given a passing grade.
-This means our reported metric is an upper-bound of the total number of websites passing the color contrast test.
+<aside class="note">Note that we weren't able to analyze any text inside of images, so our reported metric is an upper-bound of the total number of websites passing the color contrast test.</aside>

 ### Zooming and scaling pages

-Using a [readable font size](https://accessibleweb.com/question-answer/minimum-font-size/) and [target size](https://www.w3.org/WAI/WCAG21/quickref/#target-size) helps users read and interact with your website.
+Using a [legible font size](https://accessibleweb.com/question-answer/minimum-font-size/) and [target size](https://www.w3.org/WAI/WCAG21/quickref/#target-size) helps users read and interact with your website.
 But even websites perfectly following all of these guidelines can't meet the specific needs of each visitor.
-This is why device features like pinch-to-zoom and scaling are so important—they allow users to tweak your pages so their needs are met.
+This is why device features like pinch-to-zoom and scaling are so important: they allow users to tweak your pages so their needs are met.
 Or in the case of particularly inaccessible sites using tiny fonts and buttons, it gives users the chance to even use the site.

 There are rare cases when disabling scaling is acceptable, like when the page in question is a web-based game using touch controls.
 If left enabled in this case, players’ phones will zoom in and out every time the player taps twice on the game, ironically making it inaccessible.